Marcink30/the-focus-assignment/README.md

 ## Description

 You will create a transfer of [this Photoshop PSD](comps/focus.psd), created by Michael Reimer at [`bestpsdfreebies.com`](http://www.bestpsdfreebies.com/), into a web page.
 (The original is found [here](http://www.bestpsdfreebies.com/freebie/focus-psd-theme/).)
+A responsive version is not required; only replicate the PSD file at the native dimensions of `1600 × 2494`.
 The starter CSS, fonts, and assets you’ll need are discussed below.

 ## Grid